-A new passenger motor vehicle is a lemon if it has been out of service for thirty business days or has had four or more repair attempts on the same substantial defect.
-Either of these circumstances must have occurred within the first year after delivery or before 12,000 miles, whichever comes first.
+A new passenger motor vehicle is presumed to be a lemon if it has been out of service for thirty cumulative business days (sixty cumulative days if a motor home) or has had three or more repair attempts on the same substantial defect.
+Either of these circumstances must have occurred within two years after delivery or before 24,000 miles, whichever comes first.
 A substantial defect is a manufacturing defect that either causes a serious safety risk or causes the vehicle to not function.
 Additionally, a series of smaller defects, which when combined cause serious safety risks or cause the vehicle to not function, may also constitute a substantial defect.
 Consumer abuse or neglect of the vehicle voids the protection of the Lemon Law.

 To make a claim under Oregon’s Lemon Law a consumer must provide written notice of each defect to the vehicle’s manufacturer as well as to the manufacturer’s agent or its authorized dealer.
 This written notice must specifically state the defects.
 Failing to provide this written notice is one of the major stumbling blocks for consumers attempting to use the Lemon Law.

 Once the manufacturer has been notified and the consumer has shown that the vehicle is a lemon, the manufacturer may either replace the vehicle with a new vehicle of equal value or accept the return of the lemon and refund the purchase price, less a reasonable usage fee.
 Or, the manufacturer may instead request an “informal dispute settlement” or arbitration.
 See ORS 646A.408.